hasura/plugin-hub/README.md

 This shows the exact record location, validation rule, and failing value.

 ##### 4. Monitoring Integration
-* Integration with OpenTelemetry for observability
+* It's integrated with OpenTelemetry for observability, so support personnel get immediate feedback
-* Support for operational dashboards and alerts
+* The same logs can be used to create operational dashboards and alerts
-* Real-time notification capabilities
+* And of course, real-time notification capabilities are possible

 ## Plugin Integration
 To integrate a plugin with your Hasura instance:

-2. Add the plugin endpoint URL to your Hasura DDN configuration.
+1. Add the plugin endpoint URL to your Hasura DDN configuration.
 Add the files at `./config/globals/metadata` to you supergraph's `globals/metadata` folder.
 2. Configure the Hasura DDN environment variables by adding the values at `./config/.env` to your supergraph's `.env` file.
 3. Build the supergraph and restart it.
 For local development the commands would be ```ddn supergraph build local & ddn run docker-start```
 4. Launch the `plugin-hub` with `docker compose up`.
 Or, alternatively, for local development you may want to add `<path-to-compose.yaml>` to the supergraph's root `compose.yaml/include`.